 Baptism in the Church

-"If the faith and commitment of parents is such that their children cannot conceibably be left out of this covenant relationship with God, they will bring their children to be baptized; thus, from the very beginning, they will be fully members of the community of faith in which they will grow up" Canon John Hill
+"If the faith and commitment of parents is such that their children cannot conceivably be left out of this covenant relationship with God, they will bring their children to be baptized; thus, from the very beginning, they will be fully members of the community of faith in which they will grow up."

 All those seeking Baptism should contact the parish priest after Sunday worship or phone - 416-261-4169.